 Quickstart: Create and use an Azure file share

 Azure Files is Microsoft's easy-to-use cloud file system.
-Azure file shares can be mounted in Windows, Linux, and macOS.
-This guide shows you how to create an SMB Azure file share using either the Azure portal, Azure CLI, or Azure PowerShell module.
+You can mount Azure file shares in Windows, Linux, and macOS operating systems.
+This article shows you how to create an SMB Azure file share using either the Azure portal, Azure CLI, or Azure PowerShell.

 If you don't have an Azure subscription, create a free account before you begin.